So if you are trying to figure out how to talk about marriage with your boyfriend without triggering a break-up flag, you are not alone.

 Lack of independence

 Marriage also means financial responsibility.
-They can no longer buy the latest release of Grand Theft Auto without their wife’s opinion.
+They can no longer buy the latest release of Grand Theft Auto without their partner’s opinion.
 They also can’t spend all weekend playing it.
 You can imagine how scary that is for them.

 It’s salesmanship 101.
 Asking them to buy without letting them know what they are paying for first is lousy marketing.
 So, let’s not do that.

-Sex with only one woman
+Sex with only one partner

 It’s also part of freedom, but we need to discuss fidelity separately.